ryantate/clucille/README.md

 There are two things you can do to alter this behavior.

   1. You can opt out of having `:_content` created on your behalf and selected as the default search field.
-To do this, rebind `*content` to `false`.
+To do this, rebind `*content*` to `false`.
 You must then, when calling `search`, specify the default search field, like so: `(clucy/search index "bob" 10 :default-field :body)`.

-  2. You can keep having the `:_content` field used and generated for you, but alter what other fields are included in it and/or how it is stored and indexed.
+  2. You can continue allowing the `:_content` field but alter what other fields are included in it and/or how it is stored and indexed.
 You can use metadata to set options on `:_content` just like any other field.
-But `:_content` has an extra
+But `:_content` has an extra option:
-  option: `:included`.
+  `:included`.
 The value of this option should be a set containing keys of fields that should go into `:_content`.
 This overrides the default selection criterion noted above (fields that are stored).